joaodrmacas/microservicesCalculator/README.md

 Web Calculator

 ## Description
-A calculator app divided in 3 microservices for each operation.
-Project for Administration and Management of IT Infrastructures and Services implementing Vagrant, Terraform, Ansible and Kubernetes.
+A calculator app that does math operations between two given numbers.
+This is for a college project about Administration and Management of IT Infrastructures and Services.
+We implemented this app using Vagrant, Terraform, Ansible, Docker, Kubernetes to manage and deploy 4 microservices (one for each operation), database and monitoring tools Prometheus and Grafana.
+It automaticly deploys and scales throught Kubernetes HPA.

 # Installation

 # Vagrant Commands

 1. **Initialize Variables**
    Linux:
    ```bash
    export VAGRANT_VAGRANTFILE="Vagrantfile.vbox"
    ```